August 31st, 2025

 Maintain Hydration

 We stressed the significance of getting plenty of water to prevent congestion.
-Since you’ll undoubtedly be sweating in the summer heat, you may need to ensure that you’re getting a little bit extra, so it’s a good idea to keep that water bottle nearby to aid in your recuperation.
+Since you’ll undoubtedly be sweating in the summer heat, you may need to make sure you’re getting a little extra, so it’s a good idea to keep that water bottle nearby to aid your recovery.

 Sunglasses